 Reap the rewards of a bountiful harvest with this Simple Roasted Tomatoes Recipe.

-Nothing beats oven roasted tomatoes.
-This freezer friendly recipe allows you to enhance your recipes all year long with the wonderfully intense, robust flavours.
-Perfect addition to so many dishes.
-Have you tried my Chorizo Chili with Roasted Tomatoes?
+Nothing beats oven-roasted tomatoes.
+This freezer-friendly recipe allows you to enhance your recipes all year long with the wonderfully intense, robust flavours.
+The perfect addition to so many dishes.
+Super easy to make.

 This year we have been truly embracing the wonderful harvests at the local Farmer’s Markets.
 Such awesome fresh produce has made it so easy to get into the “Field to Fork” culture.
 I only wish that we could have this luxury all year long, but unfortunately, soon enough the market’s will come to an end and I will have to rely on the grocery store.
 I don’t know about you, but nothing beats FRESH from the farm!!

 We use a lot of tomatoes in our house.
-Pasta sauces, pizza sauce, soups and of course my chunky chili recipe.
+Pasta sauces, pizza sauce, soups and of course chili.
 I use very few items from cans in my kitchen, but I do purchase canned tomatoes (once I run out of my frozen stash).

-These easy oven roasted tomatoes are so simple to make.
+This roasted tomato recipe is my favourite way to preserve tomatoes.
+Oven roasted tomatoes are super easy to make.
 The oven does all the work, and your house smells like a little country kitchen in the heart of Italy.

 You can find lots of complicated versions of roasting tomatoes, but I just thought “How would my baba do it?”.
 I mean she did have 7 kids and a farm to run.
 Making all food from scratch, canning, preserving she didn’t need any more complications in her life.